Eliminate Tooth Ache Pain with Root Canal Therapy

 An abscess surrounding the tooth

-It is also important to note that a tooth infection may not demonstrate any symptoms at all.
-For this reason, we recommend that you receive routine dental checkups to help identify potential issues and maintain optimal oral health.
+Note that a tooth infection may not demonstrate any symptoms at all.
+For this reason, we recommend that you receive routine dental checkups to identify potential issues and maintain optimal oral health.

 Suffering from a toothache?
 Damaged or decayed teeth may need to be repaired with “root canal therapy.”